 Developed by Gallup Organization; titled National Survey of Working America - 1999, includes a description of methodology, key findings, detailed findings with data for specific groups, technical appendix, survey instrument, and detailed tabulations by total sample and by sub-groups by gender, age, educational level, employment status, race, and occupational cluster.

 Consumers can view the answers to "Why Seek Career Counseling" and "Services of a Career Counselor" and "Client Expectations, Rights, and Responsibilities".
-Then consumers can use the "Find A Counselor" feature on the NCDA website.
+Then consumers can use the "Need Career Help" feature on the NCDA website.

 Guidelines for publishers and consumers of career and occupational print literature.
 (PDF 60KB)